karfield/adb/README.md

     use debian/gen_udev_rules.sh to generate udev rule for those VID.

 2. make
-    build the adb tool binary
+    build the adb and fastboot

 3. make install
-    install the adb to /usr/bin/ configure the udev
+    install the adb and fastboot into /usr/bin/ configure the udev

 4. copy 51-android.rules to /etc/udev/rules.d/